 Exped MegaMat 10 Overview

+The Exped MegaMat 10 bucks the ultralight trend, and remains crazy comfortable.
 In many sectors of innovation, smaller, lighter, and faster is better.
 The same is true for most outdoor activities, with the ultralight movement taking hold and every single product getting cut in half (at least).

 For camping, though, that just isn’t the case.
 Deluxe comfort is becoming the pinnacle of the car camp experience, yet there’s one component that seems to elude brands: sleep.
 Most people that don’t like camping don’t like it because they can’t get a good night’s sleep.
 And it’s hard to blame them, really.